aredn/documentation/arednGettingStarted/node_admin.rst

   If you want to change a port's configuration, simply check or uncheck the settings desired on each port.

 Xlinks
-  A cross-link allows your node to pass AREDN® traffic across non-AREDN® point-to-point links.
-To add a cross-link click the [+] icon, enter an unused VLAN number for the link, the IP address of the near-side device, the IP address of the far-side device, a weighting factor, the `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ netmask, and the port to which the near-side device is connected on your node.
+  A cross-link (xlink) allows your node to pass AREDN® traffic across non-AREDN® point-to-point links.
+To add an xlink click the [+] icon, enter an unused VLAN number for the link, the IP address of the near-side device, the IP address of the far-side device, a weighting factor, the `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ netmask, and the port to which the near-side device is connected on your node.
 The *Weight* will be used by `OLSR <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ to determine the best route for AREDN® traffic.
-If you want to remove a cross-link, simply click the [-] icon on the right side of the row to remove it.
+If you want to remove an xlink, simply click the [-] icon on the right side of the row to remove it.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.